Donna Loren: Film, television, and recording career

-Retirement in 1968
+On March 11, 1968, "Two for Penny" aired on The Danny Thomas Hour.
+Loren starred as Greek-American Penny Kanopolis, whose brothers (Michael Constantine and Lou Antonio) try to organize a courtship and marriage to Yani (Gregory Rozakis), even though she is already dating another boy, the non-Greek David (Bill Bixby).
+Danny Thomas played the family priest.
+This was a pilot for Loren's own series, produced by Thomas and Aaron Spelling and was aired on NBC as a one-hour special.

-By the end of 1968, Loren left show business to marry and raise a family.
-Loren married music producer Lenny Waronker, president of Warner Bros.
-Records, and had three children: Joey, Anna, and Katherine.
-Loren and Waronker divorced in the mid 1980s.
+By the end of 1968, Loren left show business to marry producer Lenny Waronker and raise a family.

-Modelling, writing, other work

-In addition to her work for Dr Pepper, Loren was often featured in modelling and fashion spots geared toward teenagers, including for hats, exercise workouts, makeup, and dental care.
-In 1963 she was chosen by Simplicity Pattern Company to appear in a national advertisement campaign "If I Can Sew, You Can Sew", appearing in print and commercials.
-Loren was contractually signed because she made much of the wardrobe she appeared in during television and live performances.
-Francesco Scavullo took her portrait for Simplicity.

-Loren also wrote two separate regular columns for Movie Life Magazine ("Donna Loren's Young Hollywood" in 1966 and "Let's Talk it Over" in 1967).
-She was also regularly featured in teen, television, and movie magazines of the 1960s as their cover girl.
+Post-retirement

 1980s

 Loren began recording again during the 1980s.
 In 1982 she released "Sedona", (B Side: "Simply Loving You").
 She wrote and produced the songs for her own label Royalty Records.
 James Burton produced "Sedona" with Loren, played guitar and assembled other members of the Elvis Presley TCB Band, Ronnie Tutt (drums), Jerry Scheff (bass), and Glen D. Hardin (piano).
 Chris Hillman played mandolin.
 In the same year, Loren recorded "Wishin' and Hopin'" in Nashville with her longtime producer Jimmy Bowen with David Hungate from Toto (B Side: "Somewhere Down the Road"; Warner Bros).
-Loren also recorded a number of other songs (see section: Magic: The 80's Collection).

 Loren appeared on The Merv Griffin Show in 1984 performing "Somewhere Down the Road".
 Other guests were Ed Asner, Sybil Danning, and Larry Miller.
 In introducing Loren to much applause, Griffin acknowledged Loren's return with the new single "after a long hiatus".
 In the same year, Loren produced a live concert in Sedona, Arizona she called "Star Series" based on the American Composer of the Year.
 She hired Henry Mancini, 1983 Composer of the Year, and the Flagstaff Symphony Orchestra, and in her introduction she sang "Always" by Irving Berlin.
-In 1985 Loren was invited to appear in Tokyo, Japan at an International Ballroom Dancing event, and also performed in a show in Beverly Hills, CA (Jerry Lee Lewis was also on the bill).
+In 1985 Loren was invited to appear in Tokyo, Japan at an International Ballroom Dancing event, and also opened for Jerry Lee Lewis in a show in Beverly Hills, CA.